 ?
 Are VPNs legal in Australia?

 Yes, VPNs are completely legal in Australia.
 Even though The Copyright Amendment Bill 2015 can be a little scary, there’s nothing in Australian laws and regulations that forbid the use of VPNs.

-6. How do I setup a VPN for Australia?
+?
+How do I set a VPN up in Australia?

 Here’s what you need to do to get started:

 - Create an account with one of the best VPNs for Australia (we suggest ExpressVPN).
 Note that you will need to pick a subscription plan.